Ifiht/Ithavollr/README.md

 # Iðavöllr
-Minecraft private server organization repo :basecamp: __v1.21.4__ This repository contains the files necessary to keep clients in sync, covering mods, resource packs, and config data.
-It also serves to link to all the other repos that manage my PaperMC server instance.
+Minecraft private server organization repo :basecamp: __v1.21.4__
+This repository contains the files necessary to keep clients in sync, covering mods, resource packs, and config data.
+It also serves to link to all the other code repos that manage my [PaperMC](https://github.com/PaperMC/Paper) server instance.

 ## Directory
 - [Content Manager](https://github.com/Ifiht/PacMan)